fledge-iot/fledge-notify-control/docs/index.rst

 In this case the *speed* value will be substituted by the value of the *desiredSpeed* data point of the *equipment* asset that triggered the notification to be sent.

-If then fan is controlled by the same south service that is ingesting the data into the asser *equipment*, then we could use the *asset* destiantion key rather than name the south service explicitly.
+If then fan is controlled by the same south service that is ingesting the data into the asser *equipment*, then we could use the *asset* destination key rather than name the south service explicitly.

 .. code-block:: JSON